Neighborhoods in Akron, Ohio: Wallhaven (Sunset View, Hunter's Lodge and Castle)

+West Akron

 Kenmore

 Following the trolley right-of-way between southwest Akron and Barberton, Kenmore, named after Kenmore House in Virginia, developed rapidly between 1910 and 1920 as a new residential area.
 It was incorporated as a self-sufficient city supporting its own doctors, lawyers, and churches.
 Kenmore Boulevard served as the retail and commercial center.
 In 1929 residents of the then City of Kenmore asked to be annexed by the City of Akron.
 Kenmore is located in the southwest region of Akron and is bisected by Interstate 277 and U.S. Highway 224.

 According to The City of Akron's statistics there are 18,239 people living in 7,998 households.
 Kenmore is 90% Caucasian.
 The average household income (1999) is $39,776.